Junyi00/tp/docs/UserGuide.md

 ![result after cancelling order](images/cancelOrderResult.png)

-Looking at the order status, it is now reflected as 'Cancelled'.
+Looking at the order status, it is now reflected as `Cancelled`.
 Once an order is cancelled, its status can no longer be advanced.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 If you accidentally cancel an order, you can still revert its status!